lbnl-science-it/scienceit-docs/docs/hpc/openondemand/overview.md

 !!! note "Interactive, for exploration/debugging mode"

-    Interactive sessions running on nodes whose hostnames end in `.ood0` do not cost service units.
     Sessions can be run on `.ood0` nodes by choosing `interactive, for exploration/debugging` versions of the apps.
 Nodes ending in `.ood0` are shared nodes that are provided for low-intensity jobs.
 These should be treated like login nodes (that is, intensive computation is not allowed).
 Interactive sessions running on `.ood0` nodes are charged at 1 SU per CPU-hour.

 Job time is counted for interactive sessions as the total time the job runs.
 The job starts running as soon as a node is allocated for the job. *The interactive session may still be running even if you do not have it open in your web browser.* You can view all currently running interactive sessions under My Interactive Sessions.
 When you are done, you may stop an interactive session by clicking “Delete” on the session.